Reader Rabbit: 1st Grade

-Reader Rabbit: 1st Grade (known as Reader Rabbit Key Stage 1: Year 1 in the United Kingdom) is an educational video game, part of the Reader Rabbit series, developed by KnowWare and published by The Learning Company on January 14, 1998.
-The game was re-released on the Nintendo Wii by Graffiti Entertainment on May 4, 2010.
+Reader Rabbit's 1st Grade (known as Reader Rabbit Key Stage 1: Year 1 in the United Kingdom) is an educational video game, part of the Reader Rabbit series, developed by KnowWare and published by The Learning Company on January 14, 1998.

 Plot

-The Old Theatre has everything ready for a performance.
-However the porcupine Spike feels dissatisfied about not being the star of the show, so he takes and hides the musical instruments, costumes, scripts, props and other necessities so the performance cannot start.
+The Old Theatre has everything ready for a performance, but the porcupine Spike feels dissatisfied about not being the star of the show, so he takes and hides the musical instruments, costumes, scripts, props and other necessities so the performance cannot start.
 Reader Rabbit and his friends have only a number of hours to make preparations before tonight's performance.

 Gameplay

 The players encounter interesting characters and take part in educational activities through the game's point-and-click interface, with a goal being to get everything ready for the show.
 The game focuses on vocabulary, phonics, addition and subtraction.

 Commercial performance

-The game was the second top-selling home education title across nine software retail chains (representing more than 40 percent of the U.S. market) in the week that ended on April 4, 1998.
+Reader Rabbit's 1st Grade was the second top-selling home education title across nine software retail chains (representing more than 40 percent of the U.S. market) in the week that ended on April 4, 1998.
 It was also the seventh top-selling educational titles across 13 software chains (representing 57 percent of the U.S. market), for the week ending on March 20, 1999.